IBDPR-Indiana Birth Defects and Problems Registry

 What is the Indiana Birth Defects and Problems Registry?

-The IBDPR receives the notification from healthcare providers for most conditions up to age 3.
+The IBDPR is notified by healthcare providers about most conditions diagnosed up to age 3.
 Fetal alcohol syndrome is monitored up to age 5.
 Autism spectrum disorders are monitored for all ages.
 This information is used to determine the number of children born with birth defects.

 Click here to view Indiana’s IBDPR Rule (410 IAC 21-3).

-Click here to read the 2018 Annual Legislative Report.
+Click here to read the full list of reportable conditions.

 Note: All information about children and families in the IBDPR is confidential so that the families’ rights are respected.